-Installment payments can be accepted only for tuition, room and board.
+Installment payments can be accepted only for room and board.
 Prior approval by Business Office or designated person are required.
-One-half of the fees are due at registration - balance of fees are due in six weeks.
+One-half of room and board is due at registration balance of room and board is due in six weeks.
 A promissory note signed by the student is required.
 All other fees for the semester must be paid in full at time of registration.
-If the total fees are less than \$150, all amounts are due and payable at the time of registration.